Classes and Objects in Typescript| Constructor and Inheritance examples

 }

-Inheritance is one of the object-oriented concepts which is used to reuse all the properties and methods of the superclass object.
+Inheritance is an object-oriented concept used to reuse all properties and methods of the superclass object.

-You can create a class that can extend the superclass and can write your behavior.
+You can create a class that extends the superclass and define your behavior.
+This allows for code reusability and maintainability.

 class Animal {